chostett/illuminesce/content/blog/posts/2024-03-03-Weekly-Link-Roundup/index.md

   * A manga about a married nonbinary person coming out and finding themselves.
 Written by an out nonbinary person.

 Hope you enjoy these links as much as I did.

-_CJ is a designer and indie dev.
-They write as a hobby.
-If you like this article, why not [say hello in an email](https://illuminesce.net/contact) or [buy them a coffee](https://ko-fi.com/studioterranova) to support their work?_